top of page

 • Collaborating with us on the music provides the best overall experience for you and your guests.
 Using the Itinerary Builder to layout your music preferences along with the freedom to use our professional instincts will help create a good variety of music for the dance floor.

 • Cater the music to accommodate the tastes of the majority of your guests and the theme.
 For example; if dancing is the main focus, select music people can dance to.
 Do not be pressured to stray away from popular tunes just to please a few music mavericks.
-Those folks will only scare away the majority.
+Those folks will only scare away the majority and they will be the only people on the dance floor.

-• Remain in the room with your guests (specifically during wedding receptions).
+• Remain in the room with your guests (specifically during the beginning of open dancing).
 People want to engage with you at your special event and see that you are enjoying yourself, so do not keep a low profile.
-If you are leaving the room to take pictures with the photographer, keep it brief.
+If you are leaving the room to take pictures with the photographer, please make sure you or they let us know, so that we do not play any of your special requests.

 • With over 3500 events under our belt, we've pretty much seen it all.
 We will be able to navigate any unforeseen occurrences or delays to keep the flow of your event on track.